KrishnaNarwade/Expense-Manger-Advanced-Software-Engineering-Project/README.md

 This Use-case diagrams describe the high-level functions and scope of a Expense tracker tool.
 It also shows interaction between User and System.

+# 3) UML Diagram
+Yet to be done.

+# 4) Metrics
+Yet to be done.

+# 5) Clean Code Development
+Yet to be done.
+# 6) Build Management
+Yet to be done.
+# 7) Tests
+Yet to be done.
+# 8) Continuous Delivery
+Yet to be done.
+# 9) IDE
+I choosed Visual studio as an IDE for this Project

+My Faviourite Shortcut tools are
+1) ctrl + L : It allows me to clear the output console